Portal:Personal Music Charts

 Recurrents (Gold Titles)

-In order to allow the Weekly Top 30 chart to remain as current as possible and to support developing tracks, titles are removed once those tracks have achieved certain criteria with respect to their weekly rankings and number of weeks logged on the chart.
-The criterion for "recurrent" status (but not outright removal from the chart) is triggered once a track has spent more than 15 weeks on the WT30 and fallen below number 15.
+In order to allow the Weekly Top 40 chart to remain as current as possible and to support developing tracks, titles are removed once those tracks have achieved certain criteria with respect to their weekly rankings and number of weeks logged on the chart.
+The criterion for "recurrent" status (but not outright removal from the chart) is triggered once a track has spent more than 18 total charted weeks on the WT40 and fallen (or peaked) below number 20 during a singular chart run.
 Additionally, tracks on the way down the chart are completely removed if the total number of weeks logged exceeds 40, anywhere on the tableau outside of the ten highest charting tracks (Top 10) of any given week.
+Recurrents are then added to Dr. Douglas's "MLD Pop Hit List" playlists on both Apple Music and Spotify services.

 Dr. Douglas has posted personal song charts to various sites in the past.
 He has since taken down all of them.
 With respect to this wiki, he intends to reinvigorate his hobby and passion by posting charts that reflect his weekly listening habits and affinity for music charts ("chartistry").